-Foreclosure and REO Appraisals in New Haven County
+REO Appraisals in New Haven County

-For a property in foreclosure, you need to recognize the gap between fair market value and "quick disposition" to know your likely charge-off liability.
-We can provide both snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that understand your urgency.
+For a home in foreclosure, you might need to recognize the gap between the fair market value and "quick disposition" price to know your likely charge-off liability.
+Appraisal Associates of CT has the knowledge in both supplying snapshots of fair market value for our mortgage lending clients, as well as "quick sale" forecasts that understand your time line.

 Appraisal Associates of CT has the expertise to handle the special dynamics of a foreclosure appraisal.
 Contact Appraisal Associates of CT for a company you can rely on.